 The mission of this blog is to stimulate interest in the deeply perceptive and still-relevant teachings of Levi A. Olan (1903-1984) by sharing resources from the Levi A. Olan Sermons and Images at Bridwell Library Digital Collection.
 The online Digital Collection features texts, audio recordings, and video presentations of 211 sermons originally broadcast on Sunday mornings between 1961 and 1970 as part of the Peabody Award-winning Temple Emanu-El Program.
-These sermons were intended for an inter-faith audience, as well as for all who were struggling to make sense of any faith during the social upheavals of the twentieth century.
+These sermons were intended for an inter-faith audience, as well as for persons who were struggling to make sense of any faith during the social upheavals of the twentieth century.

 In addition to highlighting Rabbi Olan’s sermons, this blog will also share select images, anecdotes, and reflections on his life as a scholar, religious leader, and social activist in Dallas and beyond.